fabrylab/pyTFM/README.md

 To activate the clickpoints addon download or clone this repository.
 Copy and paste the folder TFM_addon to the clickpoints addons subdirectory.

 # Using the clickpoints addon.
+Prior to using the addon, you need to generate a clickpoints data base from images.
+Use the script build_cdb_database_TFM.py.
+It will use images in its current directory and sort them into frames and layers.
+A frame identified by a number at the beginning of the filename (see the example folder).
+For each frame you need to provide two images of beads befor and after removing the cells.  %dbefore.tif

 ![Analysis plot](images/opening_addon.png?raw=true "Optional Title")
 ![Analysis plot](images/opening_addon2.png?raw=true "Optional Title")
 ![Analysis plot](images/main_window.png?raw=true "Optional Title")